-3.20 We have identified eight development principles, which will provide the framework for realising the aspirations set out in our vision for Toton and Chetwynd Barracks.
+3.2022 We have identified eight development principles, which will provide the framework for realising the aspirations set out in our vision for Toton and Chetwynd Barracks.
 Where appropriate, these draw on the 10 principles of good design set out in the National Design Guide.
 It is expected that planning applications will demonstrate how they have integrated these principles into the design of new development.

-1. Net-zero Communit
+1. Net-zero Carbon Community

-3.21 Integrate zero carbon o layout of the proposed, me materials use
+3.23 Integrate the principles of net-zero carbon development through the layout of the development, technologies proposed, methods of construction and materials used.